Fayette Historic State Park - Garden, Michigan - Fall Colors

 There are many great places to enjoy fall colors in the Upper Peninsula.
 You can find the changing leaves all across the region, especially among the many state and national parks.
 That’s why there are so many great fall things to do in the Upper Peninsula.

-When to visit the Upper Peninsula for Fall Color?
+When Should I Visit the Upper Peninsula for Fall Color?

 Generally, leaves change color as temperatures start to cool.
 This means that the Upper Peninsula of Michigan is the first area to experience fall foliage in Michigan.
 The peak color period occurs about the middle to end of September.